-Anesthesia: An anesthesiologist will also meet with you during your pre-surgical visit.
-He or she will ask you about your health, medications you take and other surgeries you have had.
+Anesthesia: An anesthesiologist will meet with you prior to your surgery, either the morning of surgery or during your pre-surgical visit, depending on your health history gathered by our staff members.
+He or she will ask you about your health, any medications you take and other surgeries you may have had.
 You will also discuss the type of anesthesia you will receive.

 Spinal versus General Anesthetic: A spinal (regional) anesthetic or a general anesthetic will be used for your surgery.